Pan Pacific Hotels and Resorts: Hotels

 Pan Pacific Hotels and Resorts has since extended its presence to other parts of Asia and North America, including Beijing, Dhaka, Kuala Lumpur, Kota Kinabalu, Melbourne, Singapore, Vancouver, Whistler, Hanoi and Seattle.
 Its Anaheim location, built in 1984, was acquired by The Walt Disney Company in 1995, and subsequently integrated into the Disneyland Resort as Disney's Paradise Pier Hotel.

-The group also owns the Parkroyal Hotels & Resorts brand, it focuses on providing a comfortable and convenient urban hotel experience, designed for travelers who want to feel the city's pulse while enjoying the comforts of a well-appointed hotel, it has presence in Alor Gajah (Melaka), Bangkok, George Town (Penang), Ho Chi Minh City, Jakarta, Kuala Lampur Langkawi, Melbourne, Nay Pyi Taw, Parramatta, Singapore, Shinjuku (Tokyo), Sydney, Yangon.
-Its sub-brand is Parkroyal Collection, which is described to be more eco-friendlier and sustainable than the original brand as the hotels are features biophilic design, integrating natural elements into the hotel environment with initiatives like urban farming, its presence currently in Kuala Lampur and Singapore with 3 hotels, included the Parkroyal Collection Kuala Lumpur, the Parkroyal Collection Marina Bay, Singapore and the Parkroyal Collection Pickering.
+The group also owns the Parkroyal Hotels & Resorts brand, it focuses on providing a comfortable and convenient urban hotel experience, designed for travelers who want to feel the city's pulse while enjoying the comforts of a well-appointed hotel, it has presence in Alor Gajah (Melaka), Bangkok, George Town (Penang), Ho Chi Minh City, Jakarta, Kuala Lumpur Langkawi, Melbourne, Nay Pyi Taw, Parramatta, Singapore, Shinjuku (Tokyo), Sydney, Yangon.
+Its sub-brand is Parkroyal Collection, which is described to be more eco-friendly and sustainable than the original brand, as the hotels feature biophilic design, integrating natural elements into the hotel environment with initiatives like urban farming, its presence currently in Kuala Lumpur and Singapore with three hotels, included the Parkroyal Collection Kuala Lumpur, the Parkroyal Collection Marina Bay, Singapore and the Parkroyal Collection Pickering.